Kpable/100-days-of-game-dev/log.md

 **Today's Focus**: Shmup Weapons systems

 **Details**:
-  - Imported weapons impletation from older tutorial.
-Not final but good enough to get a handle on how to implement weapons sytem.
+  - Imported weapons implementation from older tutorial.
+Not final but good enough to get a handle on how to implement weapons system.
   - Updated projectiles to utilize previously done object pooling.
   - Ensuring projectiles share rotation on ship when firing.

-**Thoughts** I remembered a tutorial i completed a while ago in which a similar weapons system was implemented.
-That imlpentation didnt utilize object pools and was more of the strafe left and right kind of shmup but i liked how the weapon details were defined in one place and it was retrieved when setting the projectile type.
+**Thoughts** I remembered a tutorial I completed a while ago in which a similar weapons system was implemented.
+That implementation didn't utilize object pools and was more of the strafe left and right kind of shmup but I liked how the weapon details were defined in one place and it was retrieved when setting the projectile type.

 **Examples**: